How Minyma stays private.

 The relay handles registration, queueing, push delivery, and attachment relay without needing the private keys required to read plaintext content.

-This page highlights the working security and delivery layers behind Minyma so the technical story stays as clear as the product experience.
+Because confidentiality is hybrid and continuous, recorded ciphertext stays protected against a future cryptographically-relevant quantum computer.
+Minyma is resistant to "harvest now, decrypt later."
+This page highlights the working security, delivery, voice, translation, and attachment layers behind Minyma so the technical story stays as clear as the product experience.

 Identity